 Getting Downtime Over Lunch

 Some might say that you can maximize your daily productivity by working through your lunch.
-It can be tempting to book lunch meetings or conference calls with clients or tackle that never-empty inbox.
+It can be tempting to book lunch meetings or conference calls with clients or tackles that never-empty inbox.

-Yet, if you seized some downtime, you may actually find that you’re even more productive throughout the rest of the day.
+Yet, if you seize some downtime, you may find that you’re even more productive throughout the rest of the day.

 Skip the lunch meetings and instead opt for a change in your scenery.
 That could mean going for a walk, a drive, lunch in the park or getting away from your computer and phone screen in any other way that appeals to you.

 Set a lunch date with a friend, whether in-person or a phone date!
 Talk about nothing important.
-In fact, the more ridiculous the conversation, the better!
+The more ridiculous the conversation, the better!

 “Asking your family and friends far-out questions can boost your creativity,” says M.D.
 Matthew Edlund